Markov-switching State Space Models for Uncovering Musical Interpretation: Introduction

 \subsection{Our contributions}

 In this paper, we develop a switching Kalman filter model for the tempo decisions a performer makes in recorded classical music.
 We present an algorithm for performing likelihood inference, estimate our model using a large collection of recordings of the same composition, and demonstrate how the model is able to recover performer intentions, and how they relate to standard musical analysis.
-We use the learned low-dimensional representations to compare and contrast the recordings of different recordings through hierarchical clustering, and discuss how this analysis facilitates more informed musical comparisons of the recordings.
+We use the low-dimensional representations to compare and contrast the recordings, and discuss how this analysis facilitates more informed musical comparisons of the recordings.
+Such an analysis may help listeners to choose other performers whose tendencies are similar (or dramatically different!) from those they already enjoy, suggest new recordings to purchase, or motivate future concert attendance behaviors.
+Our analysis can also aid automatic performance generation by reusing a musician's estimated parameters on a reproducing instrument or potentially inform music education.
+In combination with other software, a music teacher could create visuals for a student's performance, such as those presented in this paper, and directly discuss areas for improvement.

 In \autoref{sec:materials-methods} we discuss our dataset, a collection of professional recordings of Chopin's Mazurka Op.\ 68 No.\ 3.
-We also present our model for tempo decisions, discuss it's statistical estimation, and detail its utility for understanding interpretations as a musician would. \autoref{sec:analys-chop-mazurka} presents a music theory interpretation of the Mazurka.
+We also present our model for tempo decisions, discuss its statistical estimation, and detail its utility for understanding interpretations as a musician would. \autoref{sec:analys-chop-mazurka} presents a music theory interpretation of the Mazurka.
 We discuss how different performers approach this piece through the lens of our model.
-We also examine a clustering based on our model and interpret the musical meaning of these clusters.
+We also examine groups of performances based on our model and interpret the musical meaning of these groupings.
 Finally, we contrast our approach with some alternative non-parametric smoothers, discusses their deficiencies relative our switching model, and examine some issues with our proposal.